St George's Altar: Description and classification

-On the back of the outer wings is St Wenceslaus on the left, with the abbess kneeling before St Philip (with cross) and St Simon (with saw) below him, St George on the right, and the donor kneeling before St Andrew at the bottom.
+On the back of the outer wings is St. Wenceslaus on the left, with the abbess kneeling before St. Philip (with cross) and St. Simon (with saw) below him, St. George on the right, and the donor kneeling before St. Andrew at the bottom.
 The rear side of the frame is unadorned and the background is decorated with gilding on a red bolus ground.

-The double depiction of St George may also have a contemporary significance.
-In addition to being the patron saint of the oldest Benedictine women's monastery at Prague Castle, he also has a role in Christian iconography as a defender of Christianity against pagans and may have been a symbol of King George of Poděbrady's efforts to unite European rulers in defence against the invading Turks.
+The double depiction of Saint George may also have a contemporary significance.
+In addition to being the patron saint of St. George's Convent at Prague Castle, he also has a role in Christian iconography as a defender of Christianity against pagans and may have been a symbol of King George of Poděbrady's efforts to unite European rulers in defence against the invading Turks.

 The Master of the St George's Altar probably stayed in Nuremberg in the 1460s and was also familiar with the Swabian and Viennese artistic milieu.
 The sculptural carved ornament on the frames testifies to the contact with Silesian art.
 His workshop was active in Prague until about the 1480s and supplied his works from there to Northwest Bohemia or Kutná Hora.

 The St George's Altar is a work of above-average value, in which fully mature late Gothic principles are applied.
 According to Pešina, it "belongs to the first and supreme manifestations of the new style aesthetics on Czech soil" and introduces the image of landscape into Czech Gothic painting.
 The Dutch influence is not only manifested in its individual details, but also in its overall conception.